gaberinaldi/Coding-Quiz/README.md

 ## Usage
 Here is a list of some of the features this application has to offer.

-Start test
+- Start 30 second test
-Track correct answers
+- Track correct answers
-Add initials to scoreboard
+- Add initials to scoreboard
+- Compete with your friends!

 ## Credits
 N/A